 Following are some of the suggested/recommended packages for Indexers as they will be hosting Hot/Cache.

 - NFS mounts: nfs-utils (In case using FlashBlade NFS filesystems for Cold tier)

 - SCSI generic: sg3_utils (In case of using SCSI devices)

 - Multipath: device-mapper-multipath (In case of using enterprise storage array like FlashArray)

 - Chrony: Time synchronization (Required on all Splunk servers)

-To install them from Cluster Master on the indexers, perform the following as the root user.
+To install them from Cluster Manager on the indexers, perform the following as the root user.

 clush -g ix "yum install nfs-utils -y"

 clush -g ix "yum install chrony -y"

 Enable time synchronization across all hosts using NTP.
 CentOS 8 by default has chronyd services enabled.
 If you have a local NTP server, update